Jhonni Rochelle Charisse Carr, PhD

 Publications

 Signs of language justice?
-Solidarity, belonging, and strategies for fostering linguistic inclusion.
-In M. Ramos Pellicia, P. MacGregor-Mendoza & M. Niño-Murcia (Eds.), Advocating and Promoting Sociolinguistic Justice.
+Solidarity, belonging, and strategies for fostering linguistic equity.
+In M. Ramos Pellicia, P. MacGregor-Mendoza & M. Niño-Murcia (Eds.), Advocating for sociolinguistic justice in the United States: Empowering Spanish-speaking communities (pp. 24–56).
 Routledge.
-Projected publication date: 2023.

 Reframing the question of correlation between the local linguistic population and urban signage: The case of Spanish in the Los Angeles linguistic landscape.
 In P. Gubitosi and M. Ramos Pellicia (Eds.), Linguistic landscape in the Spanish-speaking world (pp. 239–265).
 John Benjamins.